guidocella/mpv-image-config/README.md

 ## Why not use occivink/mpv-image-viewer?

-I wanted large images to start from the top-left corner and a "fill to width" keybinding.
+I wanted large images only to start from the top right corner and a "fill to width" keybinding.